 This lecture defines modern business networking and how it hinges on you being known, professionally liked and, most importantly, favourably remembered.
 It also clarifies what you absolutely shouldn't do when networking.

 This lecture covers the obvious benefits of networking for business professionals and self-employed consultants.
 It also highlights some equally important but less well known benefits which many people overlook.

 This lecture discusses a three level hierarchy designed to help you focus your networking efforts and maximise your success.

 Level A is all about "Acquaintance and Awareness."
 This lecture discusses what to look for and expect from people at this level.
 This naturally large level is about who you know, what you know about them and what they know about you.

 Level B is all about "Belief" and this lecture discusses what to look for and expect from people you are connected with at this level.
 This level is smaller than level A and is all about people who believe you are serious and professionally competent and would be prepared to work with you and refer you to others.

-Level C is all about "Collaboration" and this lecture discusses what to look for and expect from people you are connected with at this level.
+Level C is all about "Confidence, Collaboration and Co-operation."
+This lecture discusses what to look for and expect from people you are connected with at this level.
 This level should be the smallest number of connections but represent the highest quality connections.
 These are people who will provide positive advocacy for you, willingly work with you and refer you often and enthusiastically.
 You will do the same and you may also become very good friends at this level.

 Prompted by a student question this video will provide some options, ideas, techniques and tips for keeping in touch with the different parts of your network in the most appropriate way.